 Another important things for general contractors to know is whether they have any lien rights on a construction project in the event they are not being paid.
 Most public construction projects require performance bonds, because you cannot generally place a lien on a public project, though you can place a lien on public funds.
 However, private jobs are generally subject to a mechanics lien, provided that lien is filed within a certain time period after work was last performed.

 Subcontractors have different rules they must follow as they are not generally in privity of contract with the owner of the property.
-In Illinois, a subcontractor has to first notify the property owner and the lender of its intent to file a lien.
 Generally, the intent to lien needs to be filed 60 days prior to filing the lien on privately owned single family residences and 90 days on all other projects.